paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/black-box-governance.md

 ## **The Knowledge Problem**

-Economist Friedrich Hayek identified that knowledge in complex systems is often **tacit and dispersed**—it cannot be fully articulated even by those who possess it.
+Friedrich Hayek identified that knowledge in complex systems is often **tacit and dispersed**—it cannot be fully articulated even by those who possess it.
 When regulatory agencies claim processes are "enhanced" but cannot document what makes them so, this creates Hayek's knowledge problem in reverse: knowledge that cannot be articulated cannot be verified.

 This explains why the TGA might genuinely believe it conducted enhanced monitoring while being unable to demonstrate it externally.
 But it also reveals why such situations are democratically untenable: if enhanced monitoring cannot be distinguished from routine operations—even by the agency itself—the regulatory commitment becomes meaningless in practice.